jgourassas/icd10cm/README.md

 ### ICD10 is an open source software web application developed in Elixir - Phoenix - Zurb Foundation

-* This module uses the ICD-10-CM (USA) and ICD-10-PCS.
+* This software uses the ICD-10-CM  and ICD-10-PCS (USA).

-* Additions:
+### Additions:
- ** Graphical view of ICD-10-CM
+ * Graphical view of ICD-10-CM (D3.js)
+ * QR-Codes for ICD-10 codes

+### Please View and  in the Screenshot Dir

 We take no father responsibility.
-The software is provided as it is
+The software is provided as it is.
+Expect changes in The frontend interface, Bugs and  not a very long term support (due to C20 )

 To start your Phoenix server: